We’re becoming more ‘normal’ by having stalls closer together.

-TILL THEN – PLEASE TAKE CARE – remember to wear a mask and keep your distance
+PLEASE TAKE CARE – please wear a mask when buying food and respect other people’s space

-On Saturday July 31st, THE TRADERS MAY NOT BE IN THEIR USUAL PLACE but will be as near as possible to the new normal.
-Keep your eyes open and ASK!
+On Saturday September 25th, THE TRADERS MAY NOT BE IN THEIR USUAL PLACE but will be as near as possible to the new normal.
+ASK if you can’t find a particular stall or food;

 Welcome to Moseley Farmers’ Market

-Moseley Farmers’ Market will be on SATURDAY JULY 31st.
-BUT REMEMBER IT MAY BE DIFFERENT DUE TO COVID-19 REGULATIONS.
-Please observe and respect SOCIAL DISTANCING.
+Moseley Farmers’ Market will be on SATURDAY September 25th.
+Please observe and respect other’s space.
 We advise you to wear a mask.
 It will be in the centre of Moseley Village.
 We will have as many of our usual stalls as possible selling a huge range of produce to cater for everyone’s needs; whether it be fruit and vegetables, cheeses and wine, pies, beer or samosas.
 Everything available is guaranteed to be local and the produce is reared, grown or processed by the people selling: it’s a certified real Farmers’ Market.
 There will also be stallholders selling non-local food for the benefit of the community such as olives, fish, unusual cheeses and coffee beans & tea leaves.
 These are placed on the edge of the Farmers Market area if possible

 Please follow these simple guidelines at our market: